Imran Memet

-Imran Memet (依木兰·买买提; born May 3, 2005) is a Chinese professional footballer who plays as a defensive midfielder for Shandong Taishan B in China League Two, the third tier of Chinese football.
+Imran Memet (依木兰·买买提; born May 3, 2005) is a Chinese professional footballer who plays as a defensive midfielder for Shandong Taishan in Chinese Super League, the top tier of Chinese football.
 He is also a member of the China U20 national team.

 Early life

 Imran Memet was born on May 3, 2005, in China.
 He began his football career at the youth academy of Shandong Taishan, one of the most successful football clubs in China.
 His talent was recognized early, and he was promoted to Shandong Taishan B in China League Two, the reserve team, in February 2024, where he signed a contract until March 31, 2026.

 Club and International Career

 Imran Memet joined Shandong Taishan B on February 1, 2024, signing a contract that runs until March 31, 2026.
 He primarily plays as a defensive midfielder but is also capable of operating in central midfield.
 In his debut season, he made 11 appearances for the team, showcasing his defensive skills and ability to control the midfield.

 Imran Memet has represented China at the youth level, being part of the China U20 national team.
 He has participated in several international tournaments, including the AFC U-20 Asian Cup.